zembrodt/showtunes/README.md

 These configurations can also be set as environment variables instead of a json file.
 The names for each config will be `SHOWTUNES_{configName}` where `configName` will be in upper camel case.
 For example: `spotifyApiUrl` as an environment variable will be `SHOWTUNES_SPOTIFY_API_URL`.
+See `gulpfile.js` for exact usage.

 Environment variables will always overwrite anything in the config file.

+## Deployment

+When deploying the application, run the command `npm run build -- -c {environment}`.

+Current possible environments:
+- `production`
+- `staging`

+Omitting the environment configuration will default to a development release.